fwrock/interscsimulator/sim-diasca/doc/dataflow-howto/SimDiasca-dataflow-howto-english.rst

 Therefore **units shall preferably be specified alongside with values**, and a language to express these units must be retained.
 The ``U`` in ``SUTC`` stands for this *unit* information.

-One should refer to the documentation of the ``Common`` layer [#]_ for a description of how units can be specified, compared, checked and used.
+One should refer to the documentation of the ``Myriad`` layer [#]_ for a description of how units can be specified, compared, checked and used.

-.. [#] Please refer to the *Description of the Management of Units* section, in the technical manual of the Common layer (in ``Ceylan-Common-Layer-technical-manual-english.pdf``).
+.. [#] Please refer to the *Description of the Management of Units* section, in the technical manual of the Myriad layer (in ``Ceylan-Myriad-Layer-technical-manual-english.pdf``).

 In a dataflow, the unit of the values that will be held by a port shall preferably be specified when declaring that port.
 This is done thanks to a string, prefixed with ``"U:"`` (ex: ``"U: kW.h"``, ``"U: g/Gmol.s^-2"`` or ``"U: {mm,mm,mm}"`` for a 3D vector in millimeters).